-It is interesting to see that without tuning $\rho_0$, Algorithm \ref{alg:A1_main} converges with $\BigOs{1/k}$-rate if $c\tau_0 = 1$ and $\SmallOb{1/(k\sqrt{\log{k}})}$ (nearly $\BigOs{1/k^2}$) if $c\tau_0 = 2 > 1$.
-Clearly, choosing a larger $c$ can significantly accelerate Algorithm~\ref{alg:A1_main} even we do not explicitly take into account the strong convexity of $f$.
-We also obtain similar behavior of Algorithm \ref{alg:A2} as shown in Figure~\ref{fig:compare_c} (the middle plot).
+It is interesting to see that without tuning $\rho_0$, Algorithm \ref{alg:A1_main} converges with $\BigOs{1/k}$-rate if $\mu_f = 0$ as stated by Theorem~\ref{th:convergence_rate}.
+If we modify $\tau_k$ with $c := 2/\tau_0$ as mentioned, a faster rate is observed in the green curve.